TryOmar/Vacation-System/README.md

 - **Requirements Elicitation** techniques and documentation
 - **Use Case Modeling** best practices and standards
+- **User Story Development** for agile requirements and stakeholder communication
 - **Business Process Modeling** with diagrams and workflows
 - **Data Modeling** principles and dictionary creation
 - **UI/UX Requirements** specification and wireframing